abinnquist/fNIRSpreProcessing/README.md

 If you want to use a Snirf file you must downloaded the full Homer3 toolbox at https://github.com/BUNPC/Homer3.

 # Other Requirements
 - Data must be in the following structure: MAIN_DIRECTORY/GROUP/SUBJECT/SCAN/raw files.
 	- Omit Group or Scan level if the data is not hyperscan or multiscan, respectively.
 	- All files must be together in each raw file folder.
 	- ALL dyads, subjects, and scan folders must start with a same prefix or they will be skipped
 - If using Snirf file for preprocessing you MUST have Homer3
 - If using wavelet motion correction must have the MATLAB wavelet toolbox
-	- If using the PCfilter mtion correction must have the MATLAB mapping toolbox
+- If using the PCfilter motion correction must have the MATLAB mapping toolbox

 # Contents
 Preprocessing is structured as 6-step pipeline: extracting raw data & auxiliary variable from files; trimming dead time; removing bad channels; motion correction of the data with your choice of correction; quality check for remaining unreliable channels after motion correction; compilation of data into one .mat file (optional).